KKilmetis8/CompPhysG8/2Ising/README.md

 python3 'simulation.py'
 ```

-If `loud = True`, progressbars from the `tqdm` package will appear in the terminal at time-intensive steps of the simulation; namely when running the Metropolis-Hastings algorithm and when calculating the autocorrelation time(s) ($\tau$).
+If `loud = True`, progressbars from the `tqdm` package will appear in the terminal at time-intensive steps of the simulation; namely when running the Metropolis-Hastings algorithm, when calculating the autocorrelation time(s) ($\tau$), and when running the Metropolis-Hastings algorithm for $160\tau$ steps to get good measurements for the observables.
 These will especially be visible when running for multiple temperatures (`kind = 'sweep'`).

 ### Outputs